rchillard/charon/README.md

 ## That sounds kinda silly.
 Why do this?

 I have a group of friends that wanted access to a VPN server, but they were unsure about setting one up or buying a VPN service.
 This provides a way for them to use a shared VPS on a cloud hosting provider (very affordable) without incurring large costs and without needing to have access to the cloud hosting provider directly.
-This also completely bypasses [all of the problems](https://gist.github.com/kennwhite/1f3bc4d889b02b35d8aa) that come with using a commercial VPN provider.
+This also completely bypasses [all of the terrible problems](https://gist.github.com/kennwhite/1f3bc4d889b02b35d8aa) that come with using a commercial VPN provider.
+You're not trusting anyone but yourself with your traffic.

 ![Painting of Kharon crossing the river Styx](client/assets/1200px-Lytovchenko_Olexandr_Kharon.jpg "Kharon by Olexandr Lytovchenko")